fermanza/oslc-adapter-integrity/README.md

 # oslc-adapter-integrity

-In the pom.xml, point the Maven dependency to mksapi.jar to your local  mksapi.jar
+Create a folder named lib under ${project.basedir}/src/main/webapp/WEB-INF/ Copy your local  mksapi.jar into the new lib folder